citp/privacy-policy-historical/s/sq/squ/squarespace.com.md

 * ## Uses of Information

 Squarespace collects the aforementioned personally identifiable information in order to provide you with a service that allows you to maintain an online presence.
-Various features in our Web site management system will, at your discretion, display your name, or adjust the date and time of events based on your locale.
-The Squarespace Website Manager interface will always give you an option before any piece of your personally identifiable information is presented on your web site, and situations where information will be published is made clear in various spots in the interface (for example, your name is tied to welcome emails you send out from our system, and notice of this is given to you within the interface for that tool).
+Various features in our website management system will, at your discretion, display your name, or adjust the date and time of events based on your locale.
+The Squarespace Website Manager interface will always give you an option before any piece of your personally identifiable information is presented on your website, and situations where information will be published is made clear in various spots in the interface (for example, your name is tied to welcome emails you send out from our system, and notice of this is given to you within the interface for that tool).

 Squarespace also uses information collected through its service to send out notifications regarding service related issues (such as maintenance periods, billing problems, account expirations, and other items that may impact service).
 We do not send contact information unless the matter is deemed urgent, and most communication will occur through your Squarespace Website Manager interface.

-Information collected through our service logs is used only to identify potential cases of abuse and establish statistical information regarding web site traffic.
+Information collected through our service logs is used only to identify potential cases of abuse and establish statistical information regarding website traffic.
 This statistical information is not aggregated in such a way that would identify any particular user of the system.

 Squarespace, Inc. is the sole owner of information collected on http://www.squarespace.com/.
 Your information is never shared, leased or given to any third parties in ways other than disclosed in this privacy statement.